raxvab/Practice-questions/README.md

-# codeforces
+# Practice Questions
-trying to start a new thing
+here I've a collection of all the cp problems I've solved accross different platforms